-Dasatinib is a targeted cancer medicine that blocks overactive growth signals in certain leukemia cells.
-In plain terms, the dasatinib mechanism of action is to inhibit BCR-ABL, an abnormal tyrosine kinase (an enzyme signal switch), and several related SRC-family kinases.
+Dasatinib is a targeted cancer medicine that works by blocking abnormal growth signals in certain leukemia cells.
+In plain language, the dasatinib mechanism of action is to inhibit BCR-ABL, an overactive tyrosine kinase (enzyme signal switch), and several related SRC-family kinases.
 This matters because those signals can tell blood-forming cells to grow and survive when they should not.
-Understanding the mechanism can help you ask clearer questions about why the drug was chosen, how response is monitored, and which side effects need prompt attention.
+Understanding the mechanism can help you ask clearer questions about diagnosis, monitoring, side effects, and why one tyrosine kinase inhibitor may fit better than another.

 Key Takeaways